 to case clarifying sense as he shares productive tips regarding:

-understanding the nuances of medical records in view of federal mandates such as HIPAA, the American Recovery and Reinvestment Act and Medicare
+understanding the nuances of medical records in view of federal and and state mandates such as HIPAA, the American Recovery and Reinvestment Act, the Cures Act and Medicare

-how to cut through red tape in obtaining and paying for medical records at a fraction of the costs
+how to cut through red tape in obtaining medical records at a fraction of the costs

 how health care providers maintain and organize records in the 21st Century especially in view of electronic medical records and e-prescription initiatives

-common medical phrases and abbreviations as well as the terms used in the writing of prescriptions for medication and eyeglasses
+common medical phrases and abbreviations as well as the terms used in the writing of prescriptions for medication and routes of drug administration

 the crossroad involving medical and legal ethics

-practice and litigation tips every step of the way with specific references to statute sections, regulations and court cases
+practice and litigation tips every step of the way with specific references to statutes, regulations, court cases and medical record forms